kumori-i/kumori-i/README.md

 ### 24 Datathon Webscraping Challenge

-Description: Developed a web scraper using Selenium and Requests to solve 4 levels of challenges for hidden information.
+Description: Developed a web scraper using Selenium and BeautifulSoup to solve 4 levels of challenges for hidden information.

 [tamu-datathon-webscraping-24](https://github.com/kumori-i/tamu-datathon-webscraping-24)